THE HUNT FOR RED OCTOBER

 In fact, the large screen seems a far better place for Tom Clancys thrilling but stolidly stoic writing style than the printed page.
 The cast certainly give Clancys characters which have improbably comic-bookish names like Bart Mancuso, Jeffrey Pelt, Skip Taylor and are usually wooden in the writing far more life than Clancy himself does.
 Ramius is the sort of wily sea dog role that Sean Connery can do in his sleep, even if it becomes difficult to swallow a Russian captain with a Scots brogue.
 The one who rises out of the large number of arrayed names is Alec Baldwin who gives a sharp, intelligent and convincingly urgent performance as Ryan.
 The pairing of the two Baldwins sharpness and Connerys wily screen-filling presence fills the film.
 Courtney B. Vance also gives a fine performance as the sonar operator, he being able to hold the entire theatre to silence simply by raising his hand.

 There were three further Jack Ryan films, the banal Patriot Games (1992) wherein he faces IRA terrorists, and the box-office underperforming but otherwise surprisingly good Clear and Present Danger (1994) with Ryan facing Central American drug barons and a Presidential coverup.
 In both of these, Harrison Ford played Ryan.
-The Sum of All Fears (2002), a dull film about nuclear terrorism, miscasts Ryan with an much younger Ben Affleck, while a further reboot Jack Ryan: Shadow Recruit (2014) stars Chris Pine.
+The Sum of All Fears (2002), a dull film about nuclear terrorism, miscasts Ryan with an much younger Ben Affleck, while a further reboot Jack Ryan: Shadow Recruit (2014) starring Chris Pine failed to go anywhere.
+The Jack Ryan series is next due to be spun out as the tv series Tom Clancys Jack Ryan (2018 ).
 The only other Clancy works on screen have been the tv mini-series Op Center (1995), about the theft of nuclear weaponry, which Clancy later expanded out as the basis of his series of sharecropped books of the same name, and the futuristic tv mini-series Net Force (1999) from Clancys other series of books.